Rejecting Trump veto, Republican-led Senate backs defense bill | Politics

 The legislation requires the defense secretary to establish a commission with 45 days charged with developing a plan to remove the names of Confederate soldiers and leaders from Defense Department property and to implement that plan within three years.
 Among the bases that would require a name change is the largest U.S. Army base, Fort Bragg in North Carolina, named for Confederate General Braxton Bragg.

+The bill limits Trump's ability to immediately withdraw all remaining U.S. troops from Afghanistan.
+The measure requires Trump to submit a "comprehensive, interagency assessment of the risks and impacts before using funds to draw down U.S. military personnel in Afghanistan below 4,000 or current levels and again before drawing down below 2,000," a summary says.

-As votes were being counted indicating Trump had lost the battle over the bill, the president, who returned to Washington on Thursday from his private club in Florida, took to Twitter to tout a protest rally being planned in Washington on Wednesday, the day the new Congress officially tallies the Electoral College votes certifying Biden's presidential victory.
-Some Trump allies in Congress have said they plan to object on Trump's behalf, including Senator Josh Hawley of Missouri who expects to be joined by as many as 140 other House Republicans.
+As votes were being counted indicating Trump had lost, the president took to Twitter to tout a protest rally being planned in Washington on Wednesday, the day the new Congress officially tallies the Electoral College votes certifying Biden's presidential victory.
+Some Trump allies in Congress have said they plan to object on Trump's behalf, including Senator Josh Hawley who expects to be joined by as many as 140 other House Republicans.
 The objections are expected to be dismissed by the majority of lawmakers.

-"This is my one opportunity of this process to stand and be heard," Hawley told reporters.
-"And to speak up on behalf of my constituents."
-Hawley acknowledged that he is still undecided about how many state election results will be the targets of his objections: "I haven't worked out the mechanisms, correct."

 ALSO READ